PtyLab/PtyLab.jl/README.md

 # License
 Please read the [license](https://github.com/PtyLab/PtyLab.jl/blob/main/LICENSE.md) before usage!
-One important part is the use "for academic, non-commercial purposes" only.
+One important part is the use of this software "for academic, non-commercial purposes" only.

 ## Installation